timmyomahony/craft-remote-sync/README.md

 <img src="src/icon.svg" width="125px">

-Sync your database and assets across Craft environments using a remote provider like AWS S3
+Sync your database and assets across Craft environments using a remote destination like AWS S3.

 ## Overview